tttor/ctrl-foundation/method/policy-based/2017_ppo_schulman.md

   * much simpler to implement, more general, and have better sample complexity (empirically)

 # background
+* A2C stands for advantage actor critic, and is a synchronous version of A3C, which we found to have the same or better performance than the asynchronous version.
+* If using a neural network architecture that **shares parameters** between the policy and value function, we **must use a loss function that combines** the policy surrogate and a value function error term.
+  * can further be augmented by adding an entropy bonus to ensure sufficient exploration, as suggested in past work
+  * Equ 9
 * On multiple epoch using vanilla policy gradient objective
 > While it is appealing to perform multiple steps of optimization on this loss LP G using the same trajectory, doing so is not well-justified, and empirically it often leads to destructively large policy updates (see Section 6.1; results are not shown but were similar or worse than the “no clipping or penalty” setting).
-* A2C stands for advantage actor critic, and is a synchronous version of A3C, which we found to have the same or better performance than the asynchronous version.

 # comment
 * PPO is a **surrogate** objective function designed **for stochastic gradient ascent** (first-order optimization)